 In order to contribute to a Roth IRA, you must have employment compensation, and then there are income limits.
 If your income is over the IRS limits, the only way you can take advantage of a Roth IRA’s tax-free withdrawals is by converting money from an existing retirement account, such as a traditional IRA.2 A caveat: Although you may be tempted to pay for the costs of a Roth IRA conversion by using proceeds from the qualified account you’re converting, doing so can reduce the potential benefits of conversion.
 This is doubly true if you’re not yet age 59½, because you may have to pay a 10% withdrawal penalty in addition to regular income taxes.

-No matter what your age, because a Roth IRA may improve your tax picture, it makes sense to take the time to see whether you would benefit from one, notes Hevert.
+No matter what your age, because a Roth IRA may improve your tax picture, it makes sense to take the time to learn how a Roth works and see whether you would benefit from one, notes Hevert.
 The key is to discuss your situation with a tax or financial adviser to help you fully assess your situation.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.